DinoChiesa/sftp-server-in-gce/README.md

    - install sftp onto that VM instance, create a testuser, and configure sshd to allow that user to login
    - install gcsfuse - a filesystem that can use GCS as backing store - onto that instance.
 Configure it for use with the GCS Bucket.

+   This takes just a few minutes.
 The final lines of output of the script will look something like this:
    ```
    OK.
 You can now SSH into the machine this way:
       export VM_INSTANCE_NAME="sftp-example-instance-u0aptk-20241008-233550"